In the modern world, most of us have higher levels of anxiety than is either natural or healthy for us.

 Natural Live Yogurt: The most important ingredient in the yogurt is the live cultures (bacteria).
 If buying store-bought yogurt, avoid ones with high added sugar.

 Kefir: Is a fermented milk drink.
 You can substitute cows milk for coconut, soy or almond milk.
 Kefir is actually very similar to a yogurt drink and an excellent source of probiotics.
 Remember, again to avoid high levels of added sugar

 Sauerkraut: A speciality from Germany.
-Sauerkraut is fermented cabbage and is super rich in probioitics, fiber, vitamins and minerals.
+Sauerkraut is fermented cabbage and is super rich in probiotics, fiber, vitamins and minerals.
 How to make your own Sauerkraut

 Kimchi: Is a fermented vegetable dish from Korea.
-Typically kimchi is made with napa cabbage or raddish but there are hundreds of variations and vegetables that can be used.
+Typically kimchi is made with napa cabbage or radish but there are hundreds of variations and vegetables that can be used.